marcusburghardt/ansible-role-openscap/files/STARTGUIDE.md

 git pull upstream master
 git push
 ```
+The above commands mean:
+* checkout in your local master branch.
+* pull the updates from the master branch in the remote (upstream) repository into your local branch.
+* update your remote fork.

 ## Create a new branch
 It is strongly recommended to not work in the master branch.
-So, create a new one:
+So, create a new one and keep your local master branch clean:
 ```bash
 git checkout -b my_new_branch
 ```